-This beverage also helps reduce fat in the liver and improves its regeneration due to the high content of antioxidants.
+It also helps reduce fat in the liver and can help it regenerate faster due to its high antioxidant content.

-However, it’s important that you only consume the recommended amount: don’t drink more than one cup a day.
+But you shouldn’t go beyond the recommended limit: don’t drink more than one cup a day.

 Avocados are rich in glutathione, a non-protein tripeptide that is derived from amino acids and helps reduce toxins in your liver and pancreas.